 Each side is concerned about how much the respective governments subsidize commercial launch operations, but another controversial topic (not formally part of the talks) was whether Arianespace should be able to bid for launches of U.S. government satellites, which now must be launched on U.S. launch vehicles as a matter of U.S. policy.
 Arianespace wants that restriction lifted.
 France and other European governments do not have written policies requiring the use of Ariane for their government satellites.
 However, the member governments of ESA originally agreed to pay a surcharge of as much as 15-20% if they chose Ariane.
 The surcharge led some cost-conscious European governments to buy launch services from other (notably U.S.) suppliers.
 In the fall of 1995, ESA's member governments reached agreement with Arianespace to reduce the surcharge to encourage use of Ariane.
 (ESA itself gives preference to using Ariane, but is not legally constrained from using other launch vehicles.)
 Arianespace is currently encountering significant financial difficulties both because of the constrained market, and because of the failure of a new, more capable variant of the Ariane 5 in 2002.
-At a June 2002 meeting, ESA proposed to its member governments that ESA make a guaranteed purchase of three Ariane and two Vega launches annually, at a reported cost of \$650 million euros (\$613 million) per year, to help support the company.
+In May 2003, the ESA Council of Ministers adopted a European Guaranteed Access to Space (EGAS) program that includes providing 960 million euros for Arianespace to return the more capable version of the Ariane 5 to flight status, and to acquire Ariane 5 launch vehicles through 2009, a period when the commercial space launch business is expected to be slow.